rcy1314/some-stars/README.md

 *   [whatis-geb/operation](https://github.com/whatis-geb/operation) - 和运营相关的内容

-*   [sokunheng/DownEdit](https://github.com/sokunheng/DownEdit) - Video editor and video downloader in one application.
-Bulk video downloader for Tiktok and Douyin no watermark, more to be updated.
+*   [sokunheng/DownEdit](https://github.com/sokunheng/DownEdit) - AI-Powered Tool for Download, Edit, and Generate Videos and Images in Bulk from Any Website! with more exciting features on the way!

 *   [acheong08/ChatGPT](https://github.com/acheong08/ChatGPT) - Reverse engineered ChatGPT API